ssvlabs/ssv-dkg/README.md

 1 directory, 3 files
 ```

-The Initiator creates the initial details needed to run DKG between all operators via the init command.
+The Initiator provides the initial details needed to run DKG between all operators via the `init` command.
 You can launch the following command with the appropriate values to each parameter:

 ```sh
 ssv-dkg init \
           --operatorIDs 1,2,3,4 \